-One of the biggest areas of concern in the restaurant business is food cost.
-It is ever changing.
-One week lettuce may be $10 a case and then the next week a drought in California causes it to jump to $50 a case.
+One of the biggest areas of concern in the restaurant business is the cost of food.
+It is ever-changing.
+One week lettuce might be $10 a case and then the next week drought in California causes it to jump to $50 a case.
 So how do you keep your food cost in line on your restaurant menu if the price of food jumps up and down?
 One way is through Market Price, where you routinely change the price of menu items according to the current market, which goes by supply and demand.

 Market price protects your food cost.
 It allows you to charge what you need in order to make a profit.
 You can serve seasonal items all year round and know that your food costs are covered.

 When It Doesn’t Work on a Restaurant Menu

 Market Price is usually reserved for more expensive items.
 If more than a few items on your menu carry Market price instead of a set price, you risk alienating customers, who generally don’t want any surprises with their bill.
 And some customers don't want to be seen as cheap or gauche and ask what the price is, either.

 Market Price Doesn't Work With Everything

 Market price is a good tool for managing a restaurant menu when used appropriately.
 Remember that case of lettuce mentioned, above?
 Imagine if you were to put Market Price next to your chef salad or Caesar salad.
 Wouldn't work right?
 Market price really only works with pricier foods, like fresh seafood or selective cuts of beef.
 Patrons expect that they will have to pay more for those items.
 Trying to monitor every single ingredient cost for your entire menu is not a reasonable expectation.
 Instead, creating a well-balanced menu of low food cost and higher food cost will ensure that even when prices rise, your food cost will remain in the black.